LeeKahSeng/KSImageCarousel/README.md

 # KSImageCarousel
-An Apple App Store main screen alike image carousel
+A replication of the Apple App Store main screen image carousel